Overseas Summer Undergraduate Research Opportunities Programme in Science (UROPS) at St John's College, University of Cambridge

 - Curriculum Vitae.
 Highlight any prior research experience that you may have to support your application.

-- Personal statement, including your area of research interest/project, why you are interested in the mentioned area/project, etc.
+- Personal statement, including your area of research interest/project, why you are interested in the mentioned area/project, etc. Please indicate clearly the project you are interested in.
+Please do not contact the research supervisor at St John's College for a placement before receiving an internal offer from NUS.

 All students travelling overseas for activities or purposes approved, endorsed, organised, sponsored or authorised by NUS will be covered by the NUS Student Travel Insurance Policy.
 Click here (under Insurance Cover for Official NUS Trips) for more information.